salhi100/django_airbnb_cloning_practice/README.md

 - names of .py files in application folder is not optional.
 You can't change names
 - for example, users app has create password, update password

-### configuration directory structure
-- settings.py: you can refer to installed default apps in django.
-- __init___.py:  helps to work like python package
-- urls.py: controls url of the website.
-Can also be established under application.

-### application directory structure

-- admin.py: reflects changes on admin panel
-- apps.py: just configuration file
-- models.py: describing how database look like
-- views.py: function that renders html
-- urls.py: you can create urls.py under an application.
-like /users/profile, /users/delete, /users/register etc.

 ## 3. Building Users Applications: /users directory